coredump-ch/gitcash/README.md

 similar groups.
 It is being developed by [Coredump](https://www.coredump.ch/) in collaboration with other Swiss hackerspaces.

+## Crates

+- `libgitcash`: Library / SDK that can be used for processing a GitCash repository
+- `gitcash`: A CLI client for GitCash

 ## License

 Licensed under the AGPL version 3 or later.
 See `LICENSE.md` file.